-Finally, I'd like to share a testimonial we recently received recently from an economic research firm located in New York City who became a client of ours about 6 months ago or so...
+Finally, I'd like to share a testimonial I recently received recently (as of this writing) from an economic research firm located in New York City who became a client of ours about 6 months ago or so...

 "Now THIS is what I call SEO!!!

-So now we've had four leads through the

-website in two months, where we had no leads

-through the website in THIRTEEN YEARS!"
+So now we've had four leads through the website in two months, where we had no leads through the website in THIRTEEN YEARS!"

-http://querrillaeconomics.com/
+http://guerrillaeconomics.com/